 Okay, so this all sounds well and good, but how exactly are you supposed to put this into action?
 Here are some ways you can start.

 Get help from friends and family

 Being able to leave Baby with someone that you trust makes it so much easier (and cheaper) for you to get away for an hour or two, or even for a whole night.
-At this age Baby takes quite a bit of work, but there’s a good chance that you have at least one or two people who might be happy to take him off your loving hands for a little while.
-This doesn’t just free up your schedule; it helps the people in your life start to build a relationship with him.
+At this age Baby takes quite a bit of work, but there’s a good chance that you have at least one or two people who might be happy to take them off your loving hands for a little while.
+This doesn’t just free up your schedule; it helps the people in your life start to build a relationship with them.